akelman/ggpeps/README.md

 All scripts prefixed with `plot_*` will plot some aspect of the provided datasets.
 The most used script is `plot_summary.py` which displays the data of a `summary_*.pkl` file.
-Minimization and evalautions of single parameters produce summary files.
+Minimization and evaluations of single parameters produce summary files.

 A typical use can look like
 ```